 Financial infidelity is a growing problem that can negatively impact a couple’s long-term financial goals.
-Associate Retirement Director Marquette Payton discusses how advisors can help clients navigate the issue – or take steps to prevent it – by understanding inherent behaviors and encouraging couples to have candid conversations about finances.
+Associate Retirement Director Marquette Payton discusses how financial professionals can help clients navigate the issue – or take steps to prevent it – by understanding inherent behaviors and encouraging couples to have candid conversations about finances.

 New clients – a married couple – come to your office to meet with you.
 You start asking questions to gain an understanding of the various types of accounts and assets they own.
 One spouse needs to momentarily step out to take a phone call.
 During that time, the other spouse leans over and says, “My husband [or wife] doesn’t know this, but I have a secret bank account.”
 This spouse proceeds to tell you about these hidden assets and even some hidden debt.

 Sound familiar?
 If it doesn’t yet, it likely will at some point, as the problem of financial infidelity appears to be getting worse.
 Survey data from the National Endowment for Financial Education shows that two in five people admit to hiding cash, bills and purchases from their significant other or have lied about how much they earn, have in debt or even about a gambling habit.1 While there may or may not be bad intentions involved, going down this path typically leads to a dissolution of trust and potentially even of the marriage itself.
 In fact, the National Council on Family Relations finds that the arguments that most strongly predict divorce are those involving financial disagreements.2